-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Implement multilingual communication and outreach strategies for City-funded affordable housing developments Ongoing; Implement at least two multilingual public outreach actions annually Community Development Department - Housing & Human Services Division General Fund n/a В) Provide translation services for Spanish, and other languages as needed, at all public meetings and ensure all public materials are translated and made available.
-By December 2023 Community Development Department - Housing & Human Services Division General Fund n/a C) Participate in efforts to design a regional application system and housing search tools As regional opportunities arise and reach out to other regional jurisdictions and agencies at least once a year Community Development Department - Housing & Human Services Division General Fund n/a
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Implement multilingual communication and outreach strategies for City-funded affordable housing developments By December 2023 Community Development Department - Housing & Human Services Division General Fund and Affordable Housing Fund (Inclusionary) Incorporate multilingual outreach standards into the City's guidelines for affordable rental projects В) Provide translation services for Spanish, and other languages such as Farsi, Mandarin, and Cantonese as needed, at all public meetings and ensure all public materials are translated and made available.
+By December 2023 Community Development Department - Housing & Human Services Division General Fund and Affordable Housing Fund (Inclusionary) n/a C) Participate in efforts to design a regional application system and housing search tools.
+As regional opportunities arise and reach out to Alameda County and Bay Area Housing Finance Authority at least once a year Community Development Department - Housing & Human Services Division General Fund and Affordable Housing Fund (Inclusionary) Requirements for developers to list affordable units in a regional application system once the system is launched

-Policy 3.4: Provide linguistically accessible and culturally relevant housing assistance to lower and moderate-income households and other households with special needs.
+Policy 3.4: Provide linguistically and digitally accessible and culturally relevant housing assistance to lower and moderate-income households and other households with special needs.